-D.1.9 Monitoring
+D.1.8 Monitoring

-(a) Daily inspections shall be performed to verify the placement, integrity and particle loading of the filters.
-To monitor the performance of the dry filters, weekly observations shall be made of the overspray from the paint booth stacks (ST1 and ST2) and the fiberglass gel application stack (ST-6) while one or more of the booths are in operation.
-If a condition exists which should result in a response step, the Permittee shall take a reasonable response.
-Section C - Response to Excursions or Exceedances contains the Permittee's obligation with regard to the reasonable response steps required by this condition.
-Failure to take response steps shall be considered a deviation from this permit.

-(b) Monthly inspections shall be performed of the coating emissions from stacks ST-1, ST-2, and ST-6, and the presence of overspray on the rooftops and the nearby ground.
-When there is a noticeable change in overspray emissions, or when eveidence of overspray emissions is observed, the Permittee shall take reasonable response steps.
-Section C - Response to Excursions or Exceedances contains the Permittee's obligation with regard to the reasonable response steps required by this condition.
+- (a) Daily inspections shall be performed to verify the placement, integrity and particle loading of the filters.
+To monitor the performance of the dry filters, weekly observations shall be made of the overspray from the paint booth vent (SCV1) while the paint booth is in operation.
+If a condition exists which should result in a response step, the Permittee shall take reasonable response steps.
+Section C Response to Excursions or Exceedances contains the Permittee's obligation with regard to the reasonable response steps required by this condition.
+Failure to take response shall be considered a deviation from this permit. - (b) Monthly inspections shall be performed of the coating emissions from the vent and the presence of overspray on the rooftops and the nearby ground.
+When there is a noticeable change in overspray emissions, or when evidence of overspray emissions is observed, the Permittee shall take reasonable response steps.
+Section C Response to Excursions or Exceedances contains the Permittee's obligation with regard to the reasonable response steps required by this condition.
 Failure to take response steps shall be considered a deviation from this permit.